Lucroy: Changed signs every pitch vs. Astros

 "They've talked about the earpieces, the radio transmitters, but the thing is, someone is going to hack into that, too," Lucroy said.
 "There's some kind of CIA-spy thing out there where someone will figure something out.
 I don't know.
 We've talked about it as a union, amongst ourselves as players, and there's gotta be something we can do to make it easier.
 The NFL does it with their quarterbacks.
 There must be something we can do."

-Commissioner Rob Manfred gave Houston's players immunity from punishment in order to extract as much information as possible about the scandal, but Lucroy said the Astros' players deserve punishment for their actions, echoing the massive wave of player comments across the league in spring training.
+Commissioner Rob Manfred gave Houston's players immunity from punishment in order to extract as much information as possible about the scandal, but Lucroy said Astros players deserve punishment for their actions, echoing the massive wave of player comments across the league in spring training.

-Lucroy, who was teammates with Ryan Braun when the Milwaukee Brewers' outfielder was suspended for using PEDs, said the Astros' players deserve punishment for their actions similar to what steroid users have received.
+Lucroy, who was teammates with Ryan Braun when the Milwaukee Brewers outfielder was suspended for using PEDs, said Astros players deserve punishment similar to what steroid users have received.

 "Guys do steroids and they get punished.
 Guys cheat with steroids and get punished.
 I saw that in 2011 with the Brewers with that whole situation there," Lucroy said.
 "That guy [Braun] got punished.
 For me, the hardest part, and everyone else has been saying this, you're taking money.